-With a $3M gift from the Monroe-Brown Foundation, the M-B Seed Fund awards $50-300K to biomedical startup companies with underlying technologies from both the university’s engineering and medical schools.
+With a $3M gift from the Monroe-Brown Foundation, the Michigan Biomedical Venture Fund (MBVF) awards $50-300K to biomedical startup companies with U-M licensed IP in the domain of therapeutics, devices, diagnostics, or health IT.
 The Fund serves to drive the university’s world-class leadership by creating a critical pipeline between research and the biomedical innovation life cycle.
-The goal is to continue in our efforts to attract world-class research talent to U-M and the broader Ann Arbor entrepreneurial ecosystem.
+The goal is to attract world-class research talent to U-M and the broader Ann Arbor entrepreneurial ecosystem.